UCSF-HMTRC/hyperpolarized_mri_book/hyperpolarized_mri_book/neurology/neurology.md

-the knowledge of the steady-state levels of the HP metabolic substrate and its product(s) is important to understand the imaging data, especially in fast equilibrium reactions for which pool sizes have an effect on the HP readout (e.g. pyruvate, see Chapter 6 for more details).
+the knowledge of the steady-state levels of the HP metabolic substrate and its product(s) is important to understand the imaging data, especially in fast equilibrium reactions for which pool sizes have an effect on the HP readout (e.g. pyruvate, see [HP Agents Biochemical Interactions](../HP_agents/HP_agents.md) for more details).

 In most cases, the cerebral region or subregion of interest is processed